-3 The Judicial Conference adopted detailed recommendations on the appointment and compensation of counsel in federal death penalty cases in 1998 (JCUS-SEP 98, p.
+&lt;sup>3 The Judicial Conference adopted detailed recommendations on the appointment and compensation of counsel in federal death penalty cases in 1998 (JCUS-SEP 98, p.
 22).
 In September 2010, the Defender Services Committee endorsed revised commentary to the Judicial Conference's 1998 recommendations.
 CJA Guidelines, Vol. 7A, Appx.
 6A (Recommendations and Commentary Concerning the Cost and Quality of Defense Representation (Updated Spencer Report, September 2010)) (Appx.
 6A is available on the judiciary's website.

-- b.
-To protect the rights of an individual who, although uncharged, is the subject of an investigation in a federal death-eligible case, the Court may appoint capital-qualified counsel upon request, consistent with Sections C.1, 2, and 3 of these provisions. - c.
-At the outset of every capital case, the Court must appoint two attorneys, at least one of whom meets the qualifications for "learned counsel." as described below.
-If necessary for adequate representation, more than two attorneys may be appointed to represent a defendant in a capital case.
-See 18 U.S.C. § 3005. - d.
-When appointing counsel, the Court must consider the recommendation of the Federal Public Defender, who will consult with Federal Death Penalty Resource Counsel to recommend qualified counsel.
-See 18 U.S.C. § 3005. - e.
-To effectuate the intent of 18 U.S.C. § 3005 that the Federal Public Defender's recommendation be provided to the Court, the judge should ensure that the Federal Public Defender has been notified of the need to appoint capital-qualified counsel. - f.
-Total reliance on a list for appointment of capital counsel is not recommended because selection of trial counsel should account for the particular needs of the case and the defendant, and should be based on individualized recommendations from the Federal Public Defender in conjunction with the Federal Death Penalty Resource Counsel and Capital Resource Counsel projects. - g.
+appointing judge should ensure that the Federal Public Defender has been notified of the need to appoint capital-qualified counsel.

+- f.
+Total reliance on a list for appointment of capital counsel is not recommended because selection of trial counsel should account for the particular needs of the case and the defendant and should be based on individualized recommendations from the Federal Public Defender in conjunction with the Federal Death Penalty Resource Counsel and Capital Resource Counsel projects. - g.
 Out-of-district counsel who have the requisite expertise may be considered for appointment in capital trials to achieve high quality representation together with cost and other efficiencies. - h.
-In evaluating the qualifications of proposed trial counsel, consideration should be given to their commitment to the defense of capital cases, their current caseload including other capital cases, and their willingness to effectively represent the interests of the client.

-2. Qualifications of Learned Counsel
+In evaluating the qualifications of proposed trial counsel, consideration should be given to their commitment to the defense of capital cases, their current caseload including other capital cases, and their willingness to effectively represent the interests of the client. - 2.
+Qualifications of Learned Counsel - a.

-- a.
 Learned counsel must either be a member of this district's bar or be eligible for admission pro hac vice based on his or her qualifications. - b.
 Learned counsel must meet the minimum experience standards set forth in 18 U.S.C. §§ 3005 and 3599. - c.
-Learned counsel should have distinguished prior experience in the trial, appeal, or post-conviction review of federal death penalty
+Learned counsel should have distinguished prior experience in the trial, appeal, or post-conviction review of federal death penalty cases, or distinguished prior experience in state death penalty trials, appeals, or post-conviction review that, in combination with co-counsel, will assure high quality representation. - d.
+Distinguished prior experience contemplates excellence, not simply prior experience.
+Counsel with distinguished prior experience should be appointed even if meeting this standard requires appointing counsel from outside the district where the matter arises.